Skip to main content

 Peel-and-Stick Installation (DIY Only Product)

-This is perhaps the easiest of your installation options and is available for our LVP or tiles.
+This is perhaps the easiest of your installation options and is available for our luxury vinyl plank flooring.
 Peel-and-stick vinyl flooring includes a convenient pre-applied adhesive, though we do recommend using a latex primer to create a clean surface on the subfloor or existing floor prior to installation.
 It's absolutely crucial that all dirt, dust, crumbs, and other debris are removed, or you risk a weaker adhesion.
-And, you can't use underlayment with peel-and-stick.
+And, you can't use underlayment with peel-and-stick flooring.

 Molding and Trim for the Right Touch